 Best Pain Reduction Exercises

-Stretching can be done at least once a day in order to loosen tight and stiff muscles, increase flexibility and improve your range of motion.
-Yoga improves breathing, posture and meditation, reducing the physical and psychological symptoms of chronic pain, and helps boost energy, build endurance and improves concentration and sleep in women suffering from FMS or fibromyalgia symptoms.
+Stretching during workouts can help you tolerate training and it can be done at least once a day in order to loosen tight and stiff muscles, increase flexibility and improve your range of motion.
+Yoga helps boost energy, build endurance and improves concentration and sleep, as well as improves breathing, posture and meditation, reducing the physical and psychological symptoms of chronic pain in women suffering from fibromyalgia.
 Strength training works for your chest, shoulders, arms, abs and back areas, and it used for muscle tone improvement and for strong muscles, which can be performed using light weights (starting 1 to 3 pounds) that can be done two to three times per week.

 Exercise is your best activity to improve not only your fitness, but also to reduce pain and improve your overall wellness and well-being.
 So it is better to start your exercise plan as early as now so you can gain its benefits.